 - Alberta Private Sewage Systems Standard of Practice – Outlines the private sewage system objectives and the minimum requirements for safety, health and structural capability.

-- Alberta Private Sewage Systems Standards of Practice Handbook – Provides examples and explains the Alberta Private Sewage Systems Standard of Practice 1999 but is not a regulatory document.
+- Alberta Private Sewage Systems Standards of Practice Handbook (PDF, 7.4 MB) – Provides examples and explains the Alberta Private Sewage Systems Standard of Practice but is not a regulatory document.

 For more information on private systems, contact Municipal Affairs or see Private sewage codes and standards.

-For more information on regulated systems, contact one of AEP's offices: Environment and Water – Contacts.
+For more information on regulated systems, contact one of these offices: Environment and Water – Contacts.

 The Government of Alberta is always striving to improve its programs and services.
 Here are some of the initiatives that aim to advance the municipal wastewater program:

-In 2008, AEP initiated a comprehensive review and assessment of the condition of municipal wastewater treatment systems' infrastructure and receiving environment where these systems discharge their treated effluents.
+In 2008, the Alberta government initiated a comprehensive review and assessment of the condition of municipal wastewater treatment systems' infrastructure and receiving environment where these systems discharge their treated effluents.
 This work was carried out in 2 phases and was completed in July 2010.

 The first phase of the study included data collection, site inspection of mechanical plants, development of the receiving environment and infrastructure assessment frameworks.
 The result of the first phase of the study are documented in 'Municipal Wastewater Facility Assessment, Volume 1 Phase 1 Report and Appendices', dated January 2009.